gyjin25/A_Sentiment-based_Approach/README.md

-# Codes
+# Forecasting Stock Market Volatility : A Sentiment Based Approach
-Forecasting Stock Market Volatility : A Sentiment Based Approach
+Codes for Forecasting Stock Market Volatility : A Sentiment Based Approach by Gyujin Choi and Changsik Kim